 Pembrokeshire-born, London-based Bryde aka Sarah Howells, is a woman and an electric guitar playing fierce and fragile songs.
 Swaying from vulnerable to uncompromising within one verse and chorus, Bryde's music is honest and furiously authentic.

-Bryde’s music deals with human psychology and the darker side of broken relationships but with an infectious defiant and life-affirming quality.
-Described as being about entangling and unravelling, it sways from tender and delicate, to tough and unforgiving, drawing reviews that reflect this.
-Early radio support come from the likes of 6music, playlist on BBC Radio Wales and supported by Maz on Radio X & Huw Stephens on Radio 1.
+Fascinated with human psychology and inner workings of relationships Bryde's songs still hold close a defiant and life-affirming quality.
+Described as being about "entangling and unravelling" they move from tender and delicate, to tough and unforgiving, drawing reviews that reflect this.

 “Feral Guitar, Torn-from-the-chest lyrics...sensational" – Sunday Times